wheerdam/linuxjoy/README.md

 ## Other Platforms

-A native library for Windows is available.
-This native library uses the XInput API to interface with any Xbox controllers connected to the Windows machine.
+LinuxJoystick has a native library interface and a Windows implementation to access Xbox controllers has been written.
 The JoyFactory class hides the native implementation which allows your Java programs that use LinuxJoystick to be, at least ostensibly, a cross-platform program (no different codepaths for different platforms).

 Note: the poll() function of the native library is non-blocking and will return immediately.
 As long as your Java program uses the polling thread, this should be a minor issue other than an increase in CPU usage.